eringrand/eringrand.github.io/about.md

 	* Master thesis paper available at request

 * [Ultraviolet Portrait of M31](http://www.nasa.gov/mission_pages/swift/bursts/uv_andromeda.html)
-	* Collected images from the Ultra violet telescope aboard NASA's swift satellite in order to form the final mosiac
+	* Collected images from the ultraviolet telescope aboard NASA's swift satellite in order to form the final mosiac
 	* Worked with Dr. Stefan Immler at NASA Goddard Space Flight Center

-* Analyzing the Star Formation of Galaxies in the MIDGET survey
-	* with Dr. Alberto Bolatto
+* Analyzing the Star Formation of Galaxies in the MIDGET survey with Dr. Alberto Bolatto

 [Top](#top)